maboelnour/learning-notes/articles/PostgreSQL-Indexes.md

 ## Index Types:

- 1. List item

-B-trees indexes
+ 1. B-trees indexes
 The optimizer can also use a B-tree index for queries involving the pattern matching operators LIKE and ~ if the pattern is a constant and is anchored to the beginning of the string — for example, col LIKE 'foo%' or col ~ '^foo', but not col LIKE '%bar'.

-Hash indexes
+2. Hash indexes
 Hash indexes can only handle simple equality comparisons.
 The query planner will consider using a hash index whenever an indexed column is involved in a comparison using the = operator.

-GiST indexes
+3. GiST indexes
 GiST indexes are not a single kind of index, but rather an infrastructure within which many different indexing strategies can be implemented.
 Accordingly, the particular operators with which a GiST index can be used vary depending on the indexing strategy (the operator class)

-SP-GiST indexes
+4. SP-GiST indexes
 SP-GiST indexes, like GiST indexes, offer an infrastructure that supports various kinds of searches.
 SP-GiST permits implementation of a wide range of different non-balanced disk-based data structures, such as quadtrees, k-d trees, and radix trees (tries).

-GIN indexes
+5. GIN indexes

-GIN indexes are “inverted indexes” {inverted indexes vs forward indexes} which are appropriate for data values that contain multiple component values, such as arrays.
+GIN indexes are `inverted indexes` {inverted indexes vs forward indexes} which are appropriate for data values that contain multiple component values, such as arrays.
 An inverted index contains a separate entry for each component value, and can efficiently handle queries that test for the presence of specific component values.

-BRIN indexes
+ 6. BRIN indexes
 BRIN indexes (a shorthand for Block Range INdexes) store summaries about the values stored in consecutive physical block ranges of a table.
 Like GiST, SP-GiST and GIN, BRIN can support many different indexing strategies, and the particular operators with which a BRIN index can be used vary depending on the indexing strategy.
 For data types that have a linear sort order, the indexed data corresponds to the minimum and maximum values of the values in the column for each block range.
 This supports indexed queries using these operators:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNTc1OTQ3OF19
+eyJoaXN0b3J5IjpbMTA4NDM0OTY5Nl19
 -->